JangoSteve/jQuery-EasyTabs/index.md

 </script>
 {% endhighlight %}

 I varied the tab ids and names just to show you how flexible this is.
-There is no magic going on with this plugin; it’s not trying to guess the order of your tabs or which tab matches which panel.
+There is no magic going on with this plugin; it's not trying to guess the order of your tabs or which tab matches which panel.
 Just make the href of the tab link match the id of the panel <div>.

 ## Required Markup